Economics Financial Personal Advice

 Once you get past babystep #3 of Ramsey’s plan, the Dempsey Plan takes a more ‘radical’ (though I should say “conservative”) right-turn.
 While Ramsey advocates strongly for investments in equities (high-growth mutual funds), I find this analogous to gambling your money at a craps table.
 I firmly advocate that long term wealth comes NOT from the stock market (speculation), but from saving and prudent investing in passive income streams.
 Before you gripe, know I explain all this more below.
 So please keep reading…

-And more important than this, I strongly believe that any person’s need for a proper and stable means of banking (by this I mean a way to tap into funds for investments, large purchases, and/or emergencies) far exceeds any other financial requirement.
+I also strongly believe that any person’s need for a proper and stable means of banking (by this I mean a way to tap into funds for investments, large purchases, and/or emergencies) far exceeds any other financial requirement.

 To accomplish my ideal form of a SAFE investment strategy and permit a means for access to capital for life’s needs (“banking”), I advocate the use of Nelson Nash’s Infinite Banking Concept (aka “IBC”).
 Though this philosophy is a brilliant concept, and the innate mechanics straight-forward, it is a fairly complex concept to fully grasp at first.
 More on this below…